 Expedition Everest, Test Track, and Rock ‘n Roller Coaster all offer a Single Rider line for riders who are at least 7 years old.
 If you take advantage of this, you can move through the line must more quickly and can save your FastPasses for other rides.

 If you have a “must-do attraction” that’s super-popular, refresh the app regularly on the day of your visit.
 You might lucky and be able to snag a FastPass reservation that someone else just canceled.

-The “Tap and Grab” Fast Pass Strategy for Hard-Core Folks
+The “Tap, Grab and Modify” Fast Pass Strategy for Hard-Core Folks

 Once your FastPass has been redeemed by tapping the “Mickey head at the FastPass queue entrance, it is consider “used” and you can immediately start making changes to your other FastPass selections.